Fine (penalty): General information

 The Dutch Criminal Code (Dutch: Wetboek van Strafrecht (WvSr)) doesn't contain specific amounts for fines for every violation of the law.
-Instead of that the Criminal Code provides six fine categories.
+Instead of that, the Criminal Code provides six fine categories.
 Every penalty clause of the Criminal Code contains a fine category.
 The categories are:

 These sums are only an upper limit, it's up to the judge or the prosecutor to determine the exact sum of the fine.
 However, the amount of the fine must be at least €3.
 The sums of categories are always 1, 10, 20, 50, 200 and 2000 times the amount of the first category.
 In addition to the fine, the convict also has to pay an administration fee of €9.
 The amounts are established by the government, via a royal order.

 When the judge convicts an individual to a fine, the judge must also set a term of substitute imprisonment.
 This substitute imprisonment will be executed in the case that the fine remains unpaid.
-The judge may count one day imprisonment for every unpaid €25, however normally judges reckon one day for every €50 which stays unpaid.
-Though, the substitute imprisonment must be at least one day (even though the fine was €3) and cannot exceed one year (even though the fine was €100,000).
+The judge may count one-day imprisonment for every unpaid €25, however usually judges reckon one day for every €50 which stays unpaid.
+However, the substitute imprisonment must be at least one day (even though the fine was €3) and cannot exceed one year (even though the penalty was €100,000).

-Execution of a court imposed fine
+Execution of a court-imposed fine

-Once a person is irrevocable convicted to a fine, it's up to the public prosecutor to collect the fine.
+Once a person is irrevocably convicted of a fine, it's up to the public prosecutor to collect the fine.
 To do so, the cjib (centraal justiteel incassobureau (English: central judicial collection agency)) is established.

 First, the CJIB will send the convict the fine.
-If the convict pays the fine the case is closed (by paying, the convict loses the right to go into appeal as well), if he doesn't, the case will be continued.
+If the convict pays the penalty, the case is closed (by paying, the convict loses the right to go into appeal as well); if they do not, the case will be continued.
 The CJIB will then send the convict a reminder, though this reminder will contain an increment of €15.
 If this doesn't lead to the payment of the fine, the CJIB will send another reminder, now with a raise of 20%, however, the raise must be at least €30.
-When the fine continues to be unpaid, the CJIB will instruct a bailiff to collect the fine nonetheless.
+When the fine continues to be unpaid, the CJIB will instruct a bailiff to collect the penalty nonetheless.
 This bailiff may, for example, seize the convict's income and sell his possessions.
-If these measures do not result in the full collection of the fine, the bailiff will return the case to the prosecutor.
-The prosecutor will order the police to arrest the convict, in order to execute the earlier written substitute imprisonment.
-The length of the imprisonment will be percentage-wise reduced if the convict has paid a sum, but not the entire amount of the fine.
+If these measures do not result in the full fine collection, the bailiff will return the case to the prosecutor.
+The prosecutor will order the police to arrest the convict to execute the earlier written substitute imprisonment.
+The length of the imprisonment will be percentage-wise reduced if the convict has paid a sum but not the entire fine amount.
 After the substitute imprisonment the convict will be a free man again.
-He also won't have to pay the fine anymore and the case will be closed.
+He also won't have to pay the fine anymore, and the case will be closed.